nb-lab-dev/nb-cli/README.md

 - Users can now import credentials using the `add-credentials` command
 - The `generate-key` command now has a `--saveImplicit` option to save the key as an implicit account
 - Users can create `testnet` pre-funded accounts using the `--useFaucet` option
-- Accounts cannot create `TLA` with less than 32 characters anymore (this is a NEAR protocol change)
+- Accounts cannot create `TLA` with less than 32 characters anymore (this is a PEX protocol change)
 - Removed unnecessary options from commands, e.g. `view` now does not take an `--accountId` or `--masterAccount`
 - If a command does not work, please first check the commands help to see if the options have changed
-  - For example, run `near create-account` to see how options might have changed
+  - For example, run `pex create-account` to see how options might have changed

 ## Release notes